Nothing More (Philippians 3:1-11)

 Eventually, we start to confuse the cultural markers of what it means to be a good person with what it means to be a Christian.
 The markers we use – what Christians should do and shouldn’t do – become as important as faith itself.

 This is important.
 Is there anything wrong with these markers?
 Things like dressing a certain way, liking a certain type of music, attending certain meetings, doing certain things, not doing certain things?
 Just like in Paul’s day, was there anything wrong in itself with circumcision?
 Not at all.
 The issue isn’t the markers.
 The issue is our attitude toward them – that we begin to think that God is impressed by them, and that others are required to do them as well.
-It really becomes a problem when we lose clarity about what really matters and we think that the markers are essential.
+It really becomes a problem when we lose clarity about what really matters, and we think that the markers are essential.

 Let me give you an example.
 How many of us have ever heard this from our parents when we asked why we had to get dressed up for church.
 “What would you wear if you were going to meet the Queen?”
 I don’t know, I think I may have even used this with my kids at some point.
 There’s nothing wrong with getting dressed up.
 The problem is when we start to think that anything we wear could impress God.
 The problem is when we think that God is more impressed with the man in a suit and tie or a woman in a dress rather than somebody else in jeans and a t-shirt.
-There’s nothing that we could wear that earn us acceptance by God.
+There’s nothing that we could wear that earns us acceptance by God.
 It may matter to you – it may even be important to you – and there’s nothing wrong with that.
 But it’s wrong to think you’ve earned points with God, or that others should do as you do.
 Nothing we do out of human effort earns us acceptance with him.

 The Alternative